Registered Nurse in Grades 5-8

 Medication at School

 All medication (prescription and Over the Counter), excluding emergency medication, must be kept in the Health Office.
-Medication must be in a pharmacy or medical provider labeled bottle and must be hand delivered by parents/guardians to the Health Office between 8AM and 3:30PM.
+All medication, including OTC, must be in a pharmacy or medical provider labeled bottle and must be hand delivered by parents/guardians to the Health Office between 8AM and 3:30PM.
 Medication will be administered by the school nurse or designated school personnel.
 The Prescription Medication Form must be completed if your child will be receiving medication at school.
 Vermont Law allows students with life threatening allergies or asthma to carry and self administer emergency medication at school and during other school events.
 Students with anaphylactic allergies and/or asthma must fill out an Allergy Action form and/or Asthma Action form.
 All forms are located in the Health Office or can be downloaded on the SATEC website under Health Office.
-Children may bring their own OTC medication and it will to be kept in the Health Office.
-These OTC medications must be brought in with written permission and in their original container.

 Cold and Flu Season: